-We at Chapman Law Group have solid experience when it comes to internal investigations at health care practice, in addition to civil, criminal and administrative proceedings.
-Our compliance law and criminal law practice groups include a former Medicare attorney and an ex-Medicaid fraud prosecutor.
+We at Chapman Law Group have solid experience when it comes to internal investigations at health care practices nationally, in addition to civil, criminal and administrative proceedings.
+Our national compliance law and criminal law practice groups include a former Medicare attorney and an ex-Medicaid fraud prosecutor.

 Send this to a friend